ShawnSnap/Ruby-SampleApp-REST-CardPresent/README.md

 5. If you use a proxy application, like Charles Proxy, to intercept API calls for debugging, or if your internet connection requires a proxy step, you'll want to configure the Proxy section to point to your proxy.
-6. The "Key" configuration value sets an encryption key used by the application to encrypt your session key for persistent storage.
-You should change this to something less predictable!
-5. The application defaults to Retail Card Present configurations for the Demo Mode.
+6. The application defaults to Ecommerce Card Not Present configurations for the Demo  Mode.
 If your actual industry type is different, you will need to configure the application accordingly.
 You can reach out to your Solutions Consultant if you require assistance with this step.

 ### Note: Production Use